Bryan-Rathos/Mono-Stereo-Visual-Odometry/README.md

 # Visual-Odometry
-Stereo and mono visual odometry
+Stereo and mono visual odometry.
-Open folder mono for 2D-2D monocular visual odometry implementation and folder stereo for 3d-2d stereo visual odometry implementation
+Open folder mono for 2D-2D monocular visual odometry implementation and folder stereo for 3d-2d stereo visual odometry implementation.
+Project report can be found in the stereo folder.